Cardinal Newman Catholic School

 Cardinal Newman Catholic School is a Roman Catholic Academy that caters for pupils aged between 11 and 18, located in the Warden Hills area of Bedfordshire, England.
-Opened in September 1968, the current head is Andrew Bull, with the deputy heads being Fleur Musonda and Lucy Whelan.
-There are currently over 1500 students on roll.
+Opened in September 1968, the current head is Mark McLaughlin, with the deputy heads being Miss C Daly and Mr D Martin.
+There are currently over 1600 students on roll.
 The school is named after a cardinal of the Roman Catholic Church, John Henry Newman.

 As the only Roman Catholic secondary school in the whole of Luton, the school is constantly oversubscribed with over 400 applicants yearly, yet with 270 places to offer.
 Cardinal Newman was the only secondary school in Luton to have its own sixth form until 2011 when Stockwood Park Academy (then Barnfield South Academy) launched a sixth form.
 Its sixth form has over 150 places to offer students from both inside and outside the school.

 Specialisms and academy status

-The school has previously acquired Specialist Science Status with Mathematics.
+The school has previously acquired Specialist Science Status with Science.
 This award has given the school funding to build and complete a new sixth form and science block extension, install a new computer and server network across the whole school, install brand new equipment including SMART Boards in many classrooms, purchase new equipment in many departments, especially in maths and science and the renovation of certain areas of the school site including the PE block.
-Despite the specialist schools programme ending, the school continues to offer science and mathematics as specialisms.
+Despite the specialist schools programme ending, the school continues to offer science as specialisms.

 Previously a voluntary aided school, in September 2015 Cardinal Newman Catholic School converted to academy status.